alexandrepigeot/ReCaptchaForASP/README.md

 You can add the script in the head of your html by using `@ReCaptcha.GenerateScript()` and you can render the widget anywhere you want in your body by using `@ReCaptcha.Widget`.

+Afterwards, on server-side code, you can send create and verify a ReCaptcha request simply by calling `var captcha = ReCaptcha.CurrentReply`.
+Start your code with `if (captcha.Success)` and you're good to go!

 ## AppStart - for the tweakhead

-You can also set a number of optional settings in AppStart, all of which are properly documented on (Google ReCaptcha's website).[https://developers.google.com/recaptcha/intro] so I won't do it here.
+You can also set a number of optional settings in AppStart, all of which are properly documented on [Google ReCaptcha's website](https://developers.google.com/recaptcha/intro) so I won't do it here.

 Script features:
 - ReCaptcha.OnLoad